 The Ross family

-Before joining the Chronicle, he worked three years as a religion and enterprise writer for The Associated Press in Nashville and Dallas, nine years as a reporter and editor for The Oklahoman and three years as a staff writer for other newspapers.
+Before joining the Chronicle, Ross worked three years as a religion and enterprise writer for The Associated Press in Nashville and Dallas, nine years as a reporter and editor for The Oklahoman and three years as a staff writer for other newspapers.

 All readers receive unlimited free access to The Christian Chronicle Online Edition.
 We ask users to complete a simple registration process to access more than five articles per month.